3LogicGroup/GiteeProjectsReplicator/README_EN.md

 Here are simple CLI examples available after GPReplicator was installed.
 For all examples, you will need to use the Gitee OAuth token:

-- Get and show project tree files (also replace API gateway for Chinese service):
+- Get and show project tree files recursively (also replace API gateway for Chinese service):

-  `python3 GPReplicator.py -v 10 -gg https://gitee.ru/api/v5 -gt "your_token" -go "project_group_owner" -gp "repository_name" --files`
+  `python3 GPReplicator.py -v 10 -gg https://gitee.ru/api/v5 -gt "your_token" -go "project_group_owner" -gp "repository_name" --gitee-recursive --files`

   Example: